Mookgophong

-Mookgophong, also known as Naboomspruit, is a town in the Limpopo province of South Africa.
+Mookgophong, formerly known as Naboomspruit, is a town in the Limpopo province of South Africa.
 The town is located approximately 42 km north-east of Modimolle and 51 km south-west of Mokopane.

 History

 It was founded on the farm Vischgat in 1907 and administered by a health committee from 1919.
 The name Naboomspruit is Afrikaans but derived from Khoekhoen; ‘euphorbia tree stream’, after the Euphorbia ingens which grows there.
 The town was officially renamed Mookgophong on the 24 November 2006, by the South African government.